-Students will know: (Goals) Students will be able to: (Teaching Points) BEND I: Establishing and Supporting Positions Goal: Writers begin to move from opinion and preferences to evidence-based argument.
+Students will know: (Goals) Students will be able to: (Teaching Points) BEND I: Establishing and Supporting Positions Goal: Writers begin to move from opinion and preferences to evidence- based argument.
 Suggestions for Differentiation Conferring/Small Group Instruction (This list can be used to provide accommodations, modifications, and/or extensions for individual students.)
 Coach into students' research and note-taking.
 (Session 1) Students' work can help you plan for future teaching.
 (Session 2) Predictable problems with adding evidence.
 (Session 3) Teach children to control their use of quotations.
 (Session 4) Mark up writing for important parts: claim, evidence, and thinking.
 (Session 6) Writers begin to research a topic, investigate, and collect information about both sides of the issue (Session 1: Mini Lesson).
 Writers use what they know about structuring an essay to help them quickly write a rough draft of their argument (Session 2: Mini Lesson).
 Writers conduct research and provide evidence that supports their claim (Session 3: Mini Lesson).
 Writers add relevant quotes to make their arguments more potent (Session 4: Mini Lesson).
 Writers draft and draft again, writing a new draft that incorporates additional evidence (Session 5: Mini Lesson).
 Writers analyze their evidence and explain their thinking so their own voice is powerful (Session 6: Mini Lesson).
 Writers carefully consider a variety of formats and choose the one that will effectively convey their message (Session 7: Mini-Lesson).
 BEND II: Building Powerful Arguments Goal: Writers strengthen arguments by developing more specific positions and weighing reasons, choosing the most evidence-based.
 Suggestions for Differentiation Conferring/Small Group Instruction (This list can be used to provide accommodations, modifications, and/or extensions for individual students.)
 Tools matter.
-(Session 8) Writers think about how to capture the information they need, setting up systems to collect their knowledge and research.
+(Session 8) Support students who struggle to make connections across texts.
+(Session 9) Support students to write with focus - fast and furious.
+(Session 10) Writers think about how to capture the information they need, setting up systems to collect their knowledge and research.
 (Session 8: Mini Lesson) Writers bring all that they know about reading critically into writing critically (Session 9: Mini Lesson).
 Writers plan for and rehearse the entirety of a draft.
 (Session 10: Mini Lesson).
-Writers strengthen their claim by including evidence supporting the opposing viewpoint and then offering a rebuttal (Session 11: Mini Lesson).
+Writers strengthen their claim by including evidence supporting the